Up to 8

-The famous four day Choquequirao trekking is one of the most beautiful and spectacular treks in the Cusco region.
+The five day Choquequirao trek is one of the most beautiful and spectacular treks in the Cusco region.
+It towers above the powerful Apurimac River, surrounded by great mountain peaks and flanked by the Amazon forest.
 Choquequirao is a remote and rarely visited “lost city of the Incas” which means “Cradle of Gold.”
-The Inca arqueological site is considered, the sister to Machu Picchu, it is less known but 3 times larger than Machu Picchu.
+The Inca arqueological site remains mostly undiscovered, with only 1/3 of this site being excavated, the rest is still covered by the dense jungle.
+This mysterious site is not as well known as Machu Picchu, but is 3 times larger.

 On this trek you will see the great Choquequirao ruins and have a real adventure enjoying the spectacular views of majestic snow-capped mountains, great valleys, and amazing canyons.
-You will also see native animals such as Andean Condors, birds of all types, native flora and fauna such as orchids and so much more.
+You will also see native animals such as different spieces of birds like the great Andean Condor, native flora and fauna such as orchids and so much more.
 This is a challenging hike, even for those who are experienced!
-This is truly a unique experience in a lifetime not to be missed!
+This is truly a unique once in a lifetime experience not to be missed!

 We are specialists in this amazing route and offer the most frequent departures with experienced and professional guides.
 We are the only company who takes you to the hot springs of CONOC after the Choquequirao Trek, and explores the unique Inca ruins of Saywite.